 The entire process from seed to market takes about 18 months.
 Pirates Cove oysters are available year round.

 They call it terrior when making fine wine.
 Simply put, grapes take their taste and flavors from the environment in which they are grown.
 In much the same way, an oyster’s taste is defined by the waters where it grows.
 An oyster’s merroir what gives an oyster its defining taste characteristics.
-The Choptank River gives Pirate’s Cove Oysters a sweet, buttery taste with a mild briny finish.
-No matter how you like them—fried, stewed, or raw—our oysters are delightful, a real treat for bivalve enthusiasts
+The Choptank River gives Pirates Cove Oysters a sweet, buttery taste with a mild briny finish.
+No matter how you like them—raw on the halfshell with a dash of lemon is our favorite—our oysters are delightful, a real treat for bivalve enthusiasts.

 The People - Why are we Pirates Cove Oyster Co.?